mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 Discuss with your group:
 - Q: Which of these animations do you like?
 - Q: Which are not that great?
-- Q: Which of these animations do you think qould enhance a web site?
+- Q: Which of these animations do you think could enhance a web site?
-- Q: Which of these would you implment on a site that you were creating?
+- Q: Which of these would you implement on a site that you were creating?
 - Q: What properties are animated?

 ## Animation in React